Trigonometry Formulas

 sec | 1 | 2/√3 | √2 | 2 | ∞ | -1 | ∞ | 1 |

 Trigonometry formulas involving periodic identities are used to shift the angles by π/2, π, 2π, etc. All trigonometric identities are cyclic in nature which means that they repeat themselves after a period.
 This period differs for different trigonometry formulas on periodic identities.
 For example, tan 30° = tan 210° but the same is not true for cos 30° and cos 210°.
-You can refer to the trigonometry formulas given below to verify the periodicity of sine and cosine functions.
+You can refer to the trigonometry formulas given below to verify the periodicity of sine and cosine functions in different quadrants.

 First Quadrant: